WillOram/cyber-remediation/README.md

 - [ ] Configure web filtering tools to restrict file-types users can download from the internet and scan files for malicious content
 - [ ] Configure web filtering tools to block domains registered within the last two weeks
 - [ ] Prevent untrusted Microsoft Office macros from being run by users on workstations
-- [ ] Restrict the use of PowerShell on workstations
+- [ ] Restrict the use of PowerShell on workstations (Constrained Language mode + disable PowerShell v2)
 - [ ] Restrict scripts files that can be executed on workstations (e.g. HTA, and CHM files)
 - [ ] Restrict executables that can be executed on workstations (e.g. based on location, trust, whitelisting)
 - [ ] Deploy tooling to detect and block / flag suspicious emails using advanced analytics (e.g. O365 ATP)
 - [ ] Deploy tooling so that it is easy for employees to report suspicious emails
 - [ ] Deploy / upgrade AV to ensure common commodity malware infections are prevented and contained
+- [ ] Remove administrator rights from standard users on workstations
+- [ ] Enable Windows 10 security features such as Attack Surface Reduction and Credential Guard

 #### Weak or compromised credentials being exploited
 - [ ] Roll out multi-factor authentication for all authentication to external-facing / cloud applications (e.g. email, Salesforce)